training-datalab/training-datalab.com/content/en/publication/2021-11-17-survival-of-the-senior-civil-servants-in-the-chilean-executive-branch.md

 # Publication type.
 publication_types: ['dataset']

-publication: 'Dataset pre-release version under restricted access 1.13.19 -- Bold Lab.
-University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab'
+publication: 'Dataset, pre-release version under restricted access 1.13.19 -- Bold Lab, University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab'
 publication_short: ''
 abstract: 'This repository contains a novel data set of senior public managers in Chile during the 2009-2017 period.
 This is a pre-release version of the dataset under restricted access.'
 summary: ''